2019 Rice Football coaching staff

 Drew Svoboda – Special Teams

 Native Houstonian Drew Svoboda brings Texas roots to the Rice coaching staff.
 Svoboda attended Tomball High School before becoming a three-year starter at tight end and fullback at Stephen F. Austin.
-His last 10 seasons have been spent coaching high school in football at Klein Collins in Northwest Houston.
+His last 10 seasons prior to coming to Rice were been spent coaching high school football at Klein Collins in Northwest Houston.
 Svoboda inherited a 1-9 program and flipped the script immediately, turning the Tigers into district champions in his second year as the head coach.

 Scott Vestal – Linebackers